Context-Driven Performance Modeling for Causal Inference Operators on Neural Processing Units: Discussion

 \textbf{Chunked Prefill for Memory Scaling} The performed analysis reveals optimal chunk sizes (2048 tokens) and state dimensions (32) that maximize throughput within the NPU's 4 MB scratchpad.
 Beyond this point, DMA-induced latency grows super-linearly as chunk eviction triggers high-overhead memory transfers.
 Intelligent chunking reduces peak memory pressure by 8$\times$ versus monolithic processing.

-\textbf{SHAVE Core Bottlenecks in Element-wise Operations} While NPUs excel at matrix multiplication via systolic arrays, element-wise operations (e.g., $\operatorname{softmax}$, $\operatorname{scaling}$) execute on general-purpose SHAVE cores.
-At $N>1024$, these operations dominate latency in recurrent attention variants (up to 76\% utilization).
-Kernel fusion or dedicated acceleration is essential.
+\textbf{SHAVE Core Bottlenecks in Element-wise Operations} While NPUs excel at matrix multiplication via spatial MAC arrays, element-wise operations (e.g., $\operatorname{softmax}$, $\operatorname{scaling}$) execute on general-purpose SHAVE cores.
+At $N>1024$, these operations dominate latency in recurrent attention variants (up to 76\% utilization) with kernel fusion or acceleration being essential.

-\textbf{DMA Management for Memory-Intensive Ops} Tensor concatenation and state management consume 40-50\% of cycles in Fourier attention (Table \ref{tab:utilization}).
+\textbf{DMA Management for Memory-Intensive Ops} Tensor concatenation and state management consume 40-50\% of cycles in Fourier attention (Table \ref{tab:utilization_breakdown}).
 DMA overheads stem from frequent allocation/deallocation of large buffers.
-Offloading these operations to the CPU reduces latency by 32\% in our tests.
+Offloading these operations to the CPU reduces latency by 32\% in tests.